 School also continued to monitor attainment and progress using standardised and teacher assessments.
 Pupil premium children's progress and attainment was discussed through Pupil Impact meetings.
 Needs were continued to be met for individual children, in receipt of pupil premium funding.
-End of year data shows that 43% of pupil premium children achieved expected or above in Maths, 57% in Reading and 43% in writing.
+End of year data shows that 43% of pupil premium children achieved expected or above in Maths, 57% in Reading and 48% in writing.

-HLTA time was used in all year groups to address specific issues in learning for the lowest 20% of learning.
+HLTA time was used to cover teachers in all year groups so teachers were able to address specific issues in learning for the lowest 20% of learning.
 This ensured that children in receipt of pupil premium funding were receiving extra support where/when required to try and eliminate a potential gap arising.

 Nurture support continued to take place in school for all children including those in receipt of pupil premium.
 Class teachers were informed of any emotional needs.
 The children were supported with their positive mental wellbeing and families were kept informed along the way.
 This resulted in children and their families feeling supported and better engagement in the learning from the children.
+All Nurture Team members have received training in Sand Tray Therapy and Therapy beyond the Sand Tray from an external agency.
+This has had a positive impact on how the children are able to express their thoughts and feelings.
+The adults feel more equipped to support the children and this method of therapy has been cascaded down to Teaching Assistants.
+They are able to use this style of talking therapy within the Sensory room when they are supporting children who have become overwhelmed in class.